 People with mental health issues are often at a loss to describe how they feel.
 Art therapy focuses on helping people express themselves without the need for language or logic; their lack of artistic skill or training is no barrier to self-expression.
 Painting abstract follows a similar approach but it allows the person the ultimate freedom of visual expression.

-No rules, no restrictions and no limit.
+No rules, no restrictions and no limits.

-It is a well known fact that is also supported by several studies that viewing and creating art can help reduce symptoms of anxiety and depression as well as other mental health issues.
+It is a well-known fact that is also supported by several studies that viewing and creating art can help reduce symptoms of anxiety and depression as well as other mental health issues.

 The conclusion in my opinion is that abstract painting can provide a relaxing and enjoyable experience for everyone.
 Try it, without thinking about the result of the painting.